 Telling a compelling story of the value that the alliance creates throughout the Northwest.

 NEEA’s corporate brand is most commonly used with utilities, efficiency organizations and other entities who have long-term relationships with the alliance across programs and sectors.
-NEEA produces documents such as annual reports and newsletters to inform utilities, efficiency organizations, and other partners of market transformation progress and opportunities for collaboration.
+NEEA produces documents such as annual reports and newsletters to inform utilities, efficiency organizations, and other regional and national partners of market transformation progress and opportunities for collaboration.

 The NEEA brand is used primarily with upstream audiences to ensure the alliance has a relationship with manufacturers across multiple programs and/or sectors.
 For example, GE manufactures both consumer products and commercial lighting products.
 The alliance works with GE across a variety of programs currently, and is likely to do so in the future.
 Using a partner (i.e. ENERGY STAR) or product-specific market-facing brand (i.e. Hot Water Solutions) with GE would cause confusion and potentially hinder the relationship.

-NEEA’s corporate brand strategy is a business-to-business one, meaning that the alliance does not maintain or build a consumer-facing corporate brand.
-Between 2008-2013 NEEA staff pursued more robust brand-building activities of the NEEA brand.
-Those types of consumer brand activities are not part of the NEEA corporate brand strategy.
+NEEA’s corporate brand strategy is a business-to-business one, meaning that the alliance will not build an end-use customer-facing corporate brand.

 Usage of the NEEA Brand by Audience